Argument from fallacy: Form

 Thus, it is a special case of denying the antecedent where the antecedent, rather than being a proposition that is false, is an entire argument that is fallacious.
 A fallacious argument, just as with a false antecedent, can still have a consequent that happens to be true.
 The fallacy is in concluding the consequent of a fallacious argument has to be false.

 That the argument is fallacious only means that the argument cannot succeed in proving its consequent.
 But showing how one argument in a complex thesis is fallaciously reasoned does not necessarily invalidate its conclusion if that conclusion is not dependent on the fallacy.

 Examples

-Alice: All cats are animals.
-Ginger is an animal.
-Therefore, Ginger is a cat.

-Bob: You have just fallaciously affirmed the consequent.
-You are incorrect.
-Therefore, Ginger is not a cat.

-Alice: I speak English.
-Therefore, I am English.

-Bob: Americans and Canadians, among others, speak English too.
-By assuming that speaking English and being English always go together, you have just committed the package-deal fallacy.
-You are incorrect.
-Therefore, you are not English.

 Both of Bob's rebuttals are arguments from fallacy.
 Ginger may or may not be a cat, and Alice may or may not be English.
 The fact that Alice's argument was fallacious is not, in itself, proof that her conclusion is false.

-Charlie: Bob's argument that Ginger is not a cat is fallacious.
-Therefore, Ginger absolutely must be a cat.

 That one can invoke the argument from fallacy against a position does not prove one's own position either, as this would also be an argument from fallacy, as is the case in Charlie's argument.